EasyUni logo

 • Minimum 5 credits in SPM, including English

-• Apply directly to private universities or colleges offering A-Levels
+• Take help from Easyuni to apply to the universities or colleges offering A-Levels

 • Intakes usually in January, March, and July (some have rolling admissions)